htruong/htruong.github.io/_posts/2017-12-18-gcandidate-who-is-interviewing-with-google.markdown

 - 11/28/2017: "Seems like Concur's fault.
 They are not us."
 - 11/28/2017: Provided more justifications that is actually Google's fault
 - 11/28/2017: "Nice catch" (accepted) from Google
-- 11/28/2017: Contacted Concur via Twitter/Got response "Contact us via online form"/Contacted via the online form/No replies
+- 11/28/2017: Contacted Concur via Twitter/Got response "Contact us via online form"/Contacted via the online form
-- 11/30/2017: Asked Concur again via Twitter - No replies
 - 12/05/2017: Bounty decided ($500).
 Issue fixed.
 Google asked me nicely for the domain
 - 12/06/2017: "If you are planning to blog about it, we are happy to review a draft and give you feedback."
 - 12/06/2017: Domain is transferred back to Google
+- 12/20/2017: Concur security got in touch and assured me that improvements will be implemented on their side as well

 *Plug: I am looking for a job in the US and worldwide in August 2018 after finishing my postdoc at NCSU.
 If you are or you know someone who is looking for a passionate engineer who is experienced in interdisciplinary science research, high-performance software engineering and embedded hardware knowledge with security in mind to hack novel problems and can sponsor a h1b visa, please feel free to connect.
 [My resume (PDF)](/resume.pdf).*